Timskt/ef-core-in-wpf-example/README.md

 # EF-Core-In-WPF-Example

-This example shows how EF Core Domain, DAL and BLL structures are implemented and how this structure can be utilized by both ASP.NET MVC Web app and WPF app.
+This example shows how EF Core Domain, DAL and BLL structures can be implemented and how this structures can be utilized by both ASP.NET MVC Web app and WPF app.

 There is only one example entity - Address.